umdalecs/blogging-platform-api/README.md

 ### 3. Environment variables

-I hardcode some default values in `config/configuration.go` file but can be easily overriden copying the .env example and populating it with your data
+I hardcoded some default values in `config/configuration.go` file but can be easily overriden copying the .env example and populating it with your data

 ```bash